psf/black/README.md

 * fixed 18.3a4 regression: don't crash and burn on empty lines with trailing whitespace (#80)

+* fixed 18.3a4 regression: `# yapf: disable` usage as trailing comment would cause Black to not emit the rest of the file (#95)

 * when CTRL+C is pressed while formatting many files, Black no longer freaks out with a flurry of asyncio-related exceptions